 When you see guys doing extremely heavy bent-over rows and only managing to bang out half reps or swinging the weight to their hips rather than their chest, they are doing a disservice to their total back development.

 Haphazard bent-over rows like that engage only the lats in the movement and maybe some of the teres major/minor.
-But someone who leaves their ego at the door will eventually have a back that appears to be 10″ thick because they lighten the weight and squeeze the bar up high (to the chest area) and hold the weight there, Just try doing a bent-over row that way and you’ll be amazed at how little weight you actually need to stimulate your entire back.
+But someone who leaves their ego at the door will eventually have a back that appears to be 10″ thick because they lighten the weight and squeeze the bar up to the chest area and hold the weight there.
+Just try doing a bent-over row that way, and you’ll be amazed at how little weight you actually need to stimulate your entire back.

-Fractionated training entails completing a set using full ROM for each rep until failure is reached; then, doing partial reps on the top half of that movement only allowing the weight to fall maybe 6″ from the top of the lift.
-This is especially useful in back training since the rhomboids get the “final squeeze”; that little half inch movement that separates the boys from the men at the top of that heavy ass lift you just did.
+Fractionated training entails completing a set using full ROM for each rep until failure is reached, then doing partial reps on the top half of that movement only allowing the weight to fall maybe 6″ from the top of the lift.
+This is especially useful in back training since the rhomboids get the “final squeeze”; that little half inch movement that separates the boys from the men at the top of that heavy lift you just did.

-The tension should be felt right in the center of the back, almost like your spine getting a wakeup call because your rhomboids just bear hugged the hell out of it.
+The tension should be felt right in the center of the back, almost like your spine getting a wakeup call because your rhomboids just bear hugged it.